Working at Heights: Construction Training *CPO Approved! – On-site

 - Explain the purpose, roles, and responsibilities of workplace parties with respect to a rescue plan

-Occupational Safety Group Inc. is a Ontario Ministry of Labour Approved Training Provider for the Working at Heights: Construction Program.
+Occupational Safety Group Inc. is an Ontario Chief Prevention Officer Approved Training Provider for the Working at Heights: Construction Program.

 Participant manual, test, record of attendance, and wallet card.